Having a baby, whether it’s your first or your fifth, is a huge life change. And huge life changes, even good ones, can be emotionally disruptive.

 What are the baby blues?

-The main signs of baby blues are mood swings – such as sudden crying spells – that generally happen for the first two weeks after your baby is born.
+The main signs of baby blues are mood swings – such as sudden crying spells or sadness.
+Usually, the baby blues last for just the first couple weeks after your baby is born.
 These swings don’t affect your ability to function normally, and you still feel like yourself most of the time.

 The baby blues are the result of a few things.
 Yes, your hormones are readjusting and you’re tired, but you’re also settling into life with a new baby.
 Feeling sad or overwhelmed at times is normal and expected.

-However, if you’re experiencing strong feelings of sadness or stress most of the time, or for an extended period of time, you may be experiencing postpartum depression or postpartum anxiety – and it’s important to get help.
+However, if you’re experiencing strong feelings of sadness or worry most of the time, or for an extended period of time, you may be experiencing postpartum depression or postpartum anxiety – and it’s important to get help.

 What is postpartum depression?
-And what is postpartum anxiety?

 What causes postpartum depression and anxiety?